loloof64/ChessPgnReviserFlutter/README.md

 $> `flutter packages pub run build_runner build`

-You may need to clear existing files before
+You may need to clear existing files before (if you encounter some errors)

 $> `flutter clean`